 Create a custom group

-From the System Settings tab > Home/Dashboard, find the category of custom fields you want to group (Account, Individual, Organization, Donation, Event), and click Edit.
+From the Global Settings, find the category of custom fields you want to group (Account, Individual, Company, Donation, Event), and click Edit.

 At the top, click New Custom Group.